 Emory Dease joined the faculty of Seaman High School in Topeka, KS in the fall of 2011.
 He completed his Bachelor's Degree in Music Education from Central College, and more recently, his Masters of Music Performance from Kansas State University.
 While at Kansas State, Emory served as the percussion graduate assistant and drumline instructor.
 He has formerly held the position of Percussion Director at Blue Valley North HS and Newton HS (IA).

-Since September 2011, Brad Regier has been the band director at the American International School of Egypt.
-In addition to teaching, he is furthering his percussion education in the areas of doumbek and middle-eastern music.
+Brad Regier has served as the band director at the American International School of Egypt.
 From 2009-2011 he was the band director at Chase County.
-Brad is originally from Haysville, KS and received his B.M.E. at K-State in 2008.
+Brad is originally from Haysville, KS and received his B.M.E. at K-State and Master of Music degree from the University of Oklahoma.
+Currently, he is a doctoral student at the University of Missouri.
 In his spare time, Brad enjoys running, traveling, and KC area sports.